grafana/grafana/docs/sources/http_api/auth.md

 ## Header

-**X-Grafana-Org-Id** is an optional property that specifies the org to which the action is applied on.
+**X-Grafana-Org-Id**  is an optional property that specifies the organization to which the action is applied.
 If it is not set, the created key belongs to the current context org.
-You could use this header in all requests excepts requests regarding admin.
+Use this header in all requests except those regarding admin.

 **Example Request**: